kyma-project/test-infra/docs/prow/prow-monitoring.md

    ```
 ## Stackdriver Monitoring

-Stackdriver monitoring service provided by Google provides additional metrics and data related to Prow clusters as well as workloads clusters.
+Stackdriver Monitoring service provides additional metrics and data related to Prow and workload clusters.

 ### `sap-kyma-prow-workload` workspace

-The `sap-kyma-prow-workload` workspace is used for two purposes:
+The [`sap-kyma-prow-workload`](https://app.google.stackdriver.com/?project=sap-kyma-prow-workloads) workspace is used for two purposes:
  - Short-living GKE clusters, which are used to test jobs
  - Long-running GKE clusters (`weekly` and `nightly` clusters)